hit9/statsd-proxy/README.md

 Cpus are idle but packets are lossing, in our case, one api call makes one statsd request, maybe the single udp socket is too busy.

-We tried to find use `SO_REUSEPORT` on the original nodejs proxy, this enables us to bind multiple udp sockets on a single port, but nodejs(or libuv) has disabled this option, and golang just dosen't have a method `setsockopt()`.
+We tried to use `SO_REUSEPORT` on the original nodejs proxy, this enables us to bind multiple udp sockets on a single port, but nodejs(or libuv) has disabled this option, and golang just dosen't have a method `setsockopt()`.